TUESDAY, JUNE 23, 2015

 TUCSON (A-P) — I do not have a degree in General Studies.
 Back in the day, when students were not seen as consumers and offered what they wanted, I just took whatever classes seemed of interest and sat in on others while I paid my own way through three years of community college.
 It was cheap, so inexpensive that I was able to spend summers as a migrant farmworker and live the rest of the year in the back of a 1954 Ford pickup in a plywood shell I had built.

 Still, I came to wonder why I was paying to take classes when I could feed directly from the trough of knowledge—libraries.
 This was pre-internet, so I moved to a student ghetto near a major university, lived on the streets in my truck, and spent my days and much of my evenings in the library (the 9-story library with open stacks closed at 11 pm).
-My studies were interrupted by walks, kite flying, student recitals, plays, open discussion groups which I did not participate in (I din't know enough to have an opinion), and free movies.
+My studies were interrupted by walks, kite flying, student recitals, plays, open discussion groups which I did not participate in (I didn't know enough to have an opinion), and free movies.
 I was not a "real" student and never presumed to socialize with those who were.
 Parties seemed popular, but I never went to any.
 I once lost my voice from several months disuse.

 I basically wandered the stacks and read such books as other books I approved mentioned approvingly.
 As the years passed, I came to read most of the books that seemed to merit consideration.
 I cultivated no special interests: history, literature, philosophy, math, religion, mythology, humanities, et al., though I suppose science (all) was a special interest.
 Still, any lack of interest seemed a confession of betrayal.
 To be interested in anything less than life, the universe and everything is a betrayal of the intellect.